H-1B1 visa

 Both the H-1B and H-1B1 visas require the position to qualify as a specialty occupation, meaning the job must require at least a bachelor’s degree or its equivalent in a field directly related to the position.
 Employers must file a Labor Condition Application (LCA) with the Department of Labor, attesting that they will pay the prevailing wage for the occupation and maintain working conditions that do not adversely affect U.S. workers.
 The LCA process is a critical step in ensuring compliance with the Immigration and Nationality Act, which is designed to protect both foreign and domestic workers.

-A key distinction between the two visas is the concept of dual intent.
+Another key distinction between the two visas is the concept of dual intent.
 The H-1B visa allows for dual intent, meaning foreign workers can pursue permanent residency (a green card) while working in the U.S. on a temporary, nonimmigrant basis.
 The H-1B1 visa, however, does not permit dual intent; applicants must demonstrate that they do not intend to immigrate permanently and that their stay in the U.S. is temporary, based on the intended employment period.

 Both visa categories require employers to provide evidence that the foreign worker meets the education and experience requirements for the professional position, and that the job duties involve the practical application of highly specialized knowledge.
-The Department of Labor evaluates factors such as job responsibility, qualifications, and business specialties when determining the prevailing wage and ensuring that the employment of foreign workers does not negatively impact U.S. workers.

 Extending H-1B1 Status